 Automation provides a solution to both of these issues.
 In some cases, it can be a difficult decision to make, but you know Fire & Security is a highly competitive market and so efficient spending is essential.
 As such, investing in automation can be one way to save from overspending on labour costs.

-Of course, another major expense for your business is stock.
+Of course, another major expense for your fire and security business is stock.
 Let’s say you’re servicing fire extinguishers installed at a university, you may well have over 400 fire extinguishers installed across their campus, and these need to be serviced annually to ensure optimal compliance while recognising and correcting potentially hazardous situations.
 For one, if you’re keeping accurate records, you’ll know which extinguishers may need to be replaced.

-An automated system can assess if you need to order more equipment based on this info, and make sure your stock is at the correct level, at that time of the year.
+An automated stock system can assess if you need to order more equipment based on this info, and make sure your stock is at the correct level, at that time of the year.
 For example, it won’t order 450 extinguishers to fulfil the job (though you’d wisely double check orders of this size too), not if your system already knows you have 100 registered as “in stock”.
 This reduces the odds of overspending and helps ensure you have the equipment you need at the right times.

 Customers like to know what’s going on.
 Communication, then, is of massive importance and can often be a make-or-break reason customers love or hate their service providers.
 Improve customer satisfaction through timely communication and word of your successes may spread, filtering through to help you win more business and even sell yourself in tender.